caveljan/fuzzy-grassmann-numbers/README.rst

 and so forth,

-however their one-to-one multiplication will be
+however their one-to-one exterior product will be

 ::